Royal Staff Reportedly Called to Palace for Emergency Meeting

 New reports have surfaced claiming an emergency meeting was held Wednesday at Buckingham Palace.

-According to the Daily Mail, Queen Elizabeth II's most senior aids called the royal family member's entire household for a meeting.
+According to the Daily Mail, the Queen's most senior aids called the royal family member's entire household for a meeting.

 Servants from royal residences across the country have also reportedly been ordered to London.

-Note: UPDATE: According to BBC's Peter Hunt, a staff meeting will be held at Buckingham Palace around 10 a.m. local time.
-Hunt is reporting that there "is not cause for concern regarding the health of Queen Elizabeth II and Prince Philip" despite increasing speculation.